stratum-mining/stratum/README.md

 TODO: more info

 #### `protocols/v2/binary-sv2`
-TODO

-##### `protocols/v2/binary-sv2/binary-sv2`
+Under `binary-sv2` are three crates (`binary-sv2`, `no-serde-sv2`, and `serde-sv2`) that are
-Sv2 data types binary mapping.
+contain Sv2 data types binary mappings.

-It export an API that allow to serialize and deserialize the Sv2 primitive data types, it also export two procedural macro `Encodable` and `Decodable` that when applied to a struct make it serializable/deserializable to/from the Sv2 binary format.
+It exports an API that allows the serialization and deserialization of the Sv2 primitive data types.
+It also exports two procedural macros, `Encodable` and `Decodable`, that, when applied to a struct, make it serializable/deserializable to/from the Sv2 binary format.

-This crate can be compiled with the `with_serde` feature, when the feature is on the crate will use serde in order to serialize and deserialize when it is off it will use an internal engine.
+This crate can be compiled with the `with_serde` feature, which will use the external `serde` crate to serialize and deserialize.
+If this feature flag is NOT set, an internal serialization engine is used.
 The exported API is the same when compiled `with_serde` and not.

+TODO: what about the `no-serde-sv2` crate? is that the internal serialization engine that is used when the `with_serde` flag is NOT used?
+TODO: confirm that the `serde-sv2` crate is only used when the `with_serde` flag is used

 **External dependencies**:
-* serde (only when compiled `with_serde`)
+* serde (only when compiled with the `with_serde` flag)

 **Internal dependencies**:
-* buffer-sv2 (only when compiled `with_serde`)
+* buffer-sv2 (only when compiled the `with_serde` flag)

 ##### `protocols/v2/codec-sv2`
 Exports `StandardNoiseDecoder` and `StandardSv2Decoder` they get initialized with a buffer that